How to Buy Life Insurance for Overweight People & Secure the Lowest Rates

 Anytime you purchase life insurance, you will be requested to take a physical exam by a para-med nurse who will come to your home or place of employment.
 Naturally, you are not going to be able to lose any actual weight a week before she arrives, but there are a few things you can do to prevent yourself from getting yourself into trouble, such as:

-- Fatty Greasy Foods – Stay away from pizza, cheeseburgers, french fries, and other high cholesterol type food containing high fat and salt content.
+Avoid Fatty Greasy Foods – Avoid pizza, cheeseburgers, french fries, and other high cholesterol food containing high fat and salt content.

-- Don’t Overeat – When you already have a weight issue, you will not want to overeat before your exam.
+Don’t Overeat – When you already have a weight issue, you will not want to overeat before your exam.
 You can maintain your weight or even lose a pound or two great.
-But the last thing you want to do is gain any more weight than you have right now.
+But the last thing you want is to gain more weight than you have right now.
 A pound or two might make the difference in a health rate classification on a BMI build chart.

 Applying for life insurance for overweight females is the same as for men.
 More than 2 in every three women in the United States are overweight or obese.
 These statistics are surprising but very accurate.
 Heart disease, Diabetes, and Cancer are the most common diseases created by obesity in women.